tinhtq/python/README.md

 # Python

-In this repository, I write some functions using FastAPI Framework and AWS Python CDK
+In this repository, I write some functions using FastAPI Framework

 Adding CICD pipeline to triggee each folder in the repository to build the docker image